billie66/TLCL/book/chap22.md

 to prepare text for eventual printing, a subject that we will cover in the next chapter.
 The programs that we will cover in this chapter include:

-● nl – Number lines
+* nl – Number lines

-● fold – Wrap each line to a specified length
+* fold – Wrap each line to a specified length

-● fmt – A simple text formatter
+* fmt – A simple text formatter

-● pr – Prepare text for printing
+* pr – Prepare text for printing

-● printf – Format and print data
+* printf – Format and print data

-● groff – A document formatting system
+* groff – A document formatting system

-###Simple Formatting Tools
+### Simple Formatting Tools

 We’ll look at some of the simple formatting tools first.
 These are mostly single purpose programs, and a bit unsophisticated in what they do, but they can be used for small tasks and as parts of pipelines and scripts.

-####nl – Number Lines
+#### nl – Number Lines

 The nl program is a rather arcane tool used to perform a simple task.
 It numbers lines.
 In its simplest use, it resembles cat -n: